1njected/CMLoot/README.md

 Essentially the DataLib folder contains .INI files, the .INI file are named the original filename + .INI.
 The .INI file contains a hash of the file, and the file itself is stored in the FileLib in format of <folder name: 4 first chars of the hash>\fullhash.

+### CM Access Accounts
+It is possible to apply Access control to packages in CM.
+This however only protects the folder for the file descriptor (DataLib), not the actual file itself.
+CMLoot will during inventory record any package that it can't access (Access denied) to the file <inventoryfile>_noaccess.txt.
+Invoke-CMLootHunt can then use this file to enumerate the actual files that the access control is trying to protect.

 ### OPSEC
 Windows Defender for Endpoint (EDR) or other security mechanisms might trigger because the script parses a lot of files over SMB.